ashtonian/RQL.NET/README.md

 ## Note on Performance

 The parser uses reflection and by **default** its done once per class and cached.
-When using the typed parse statements `Parse<T>(RqlExpression exp)` and `Parse(RqlExpression exp)` there is a redundant json serialization and then deserialization because this was built piggy backing off the JContainer tree structure from JSON.NET.
+Additionally when using the typed parse commands `Parse<T>(RqlExpression exp)` and `Parse(RqlExpression exp)` there is a redundant json serialization and then deserialization because this was built piggy backing off the JContainer tree structure from JSON.NET.
 To avoid this penalty use the `Parse<T>(string exp)` and `Parse(string exp)` calls.

 ## TODO

+- [ ] .netcore3
 - [ ] better coverage
 - [ ] Release
   - [ ] enable multi platform targeting